davidmam/2013-12-16-dundee/Python/python_functions.md

     Or to take Arms against a Sea of troubles,
     And by opposing end them: to die, to sleep

-The "import" command has loaded the script, importing all functions, and then running all of the code.
-If we type "quit" we can exit back to the prompt.
+The "import" command has loaded the script, importing all functions, and then running all of the code (printing the text to the screen).

 Now at the prompt, I have access to all of the functions contained in [substitute.py](substitute.py).
-These functions are prefixed with the name “substitute, e.g.
+These functions are prefixed with the name “substitute”, e.g.

     $ substitute.[TAB]
     substitute.line       substitute.py         substitute.re